TheBrotherFromASouthernMother/Bidder-HTX/README.md

 Not satisfied with mediocrity, Andy Tang envisioned a web application that invoked in the user the excited feeling of being at a real life auction house.
 As such, Andy took responsibility for developing with Socket.io to provide real time updates to the application's auction interface much like real life auctionneer.

 ### User and Session Implemntation
+In order to maintain legitimate auctions and keep track of buyer actions Christian Lowe took charge of user creation and authentication.
+By implmenting a flow of registration, email verification, and session creation, the application's user functionality makes the process of acessing bid information and payment options simple, secure, and enjoyable.

 ## Roles and Responsibilities:
 * Erin Thigpen - Database Architecture and Design